JamesOwenHall/bf/README.md

 |   `]`  | if data at pointer ≠ 0, jump back to matching `[` |

 If `[`s and `]`s don't match, the program is invalid.

-## Implementation

-- The entire input file is read into memory.
-- The program is checked for matching brackets.
-- The memory buffer is allocated.
-- The data pointer is set to zero.
-- The instruction pointer is set to zero.